unni-vp/bhavani-alexa/README.md

   6. Go back to the Skill Information (listing) tab and 'Copy the SkillId'.
 Update the skill id in the `BVRequestStreamHandler` class.

 ### Amazon App and Echo Setup
-  1. Login to Alexa app using the same credentials used for Alexa console.
+  1. Login to 'Amazon Alexa' app using the same credentials used for Alexa console.
   2. Navigate to 'More > Skills and Games > Your Skills > Dev'.
 Enable the 'Bhavani' skill.
   3. Switch on Amazon Echo, and ask `alexa ask ente bhavaani who is <insert name here>`.
+Alternatively, you can also enable 'Alexa Hands Free' from your Alexa App settings, and ask directly on the app.
 You should be able to get a response for a valid name.

 ### Examples
  - USER: Alexa ask ente bhavaani who is Sujith?